What We Find Before Anyone Else Looks

 System access required

-Mid-Market SaaS 4 Risks Surfaced Detected
+Mid-Market SaaS Modeled Scenario 4 Risks

 The founder said the tech was bulletproof.
 It wasn't.